-Students who obtain a Level 1 through Level 4 will be enrolled into our specialized in-school BML program that is designed to help students develop their English language skills.
+Students who obtain a Level 1 through Level 5 in Grades 1-5 will be enrolled in our specialized in-school BML program that is designed to help students develop their English language skills.

-Our BML program varies depending on the student’s current abilities and grade level, and includes supports from our BML specialist focused on developing particular English skills.
+Our BML program varies depending on the student’s current abilities and grade level and includes support from our BML specialist focused on developing particular English skills.
 Students are regularly re-assessed within the school year to ensure their BML level reflects their developing skills.

-When our students achieve an BML Level 5, they are no longer required to take part in our BML program.
+When our students achieve a BML Level 6, they are no longer required to take part in our BML program.

 Students from Preschool to Grade 8 will study Mandarin as their second language.
 In our Preschool and Elementary programs, this includes one 40-minute period per day and, starting in Grade 2, is leveled based on the student’s ability.
 In our Middle and High programs, Mandarin is taught as 1 of their 8 subject groups (usually seven 55-minute classes over a 10 day schedule).